-- 1. Ctl Eurocollege is very student-oriented. - 2.
+- 1. InterNapa College is very student-oriented.
+For instance, when applicable, the College aids students in finding accommodation. - 2.
 The students are well taken care of by the College.
 For example, there is individual feedback by the teaching staff (an advantage of a small program). - 3.
 There is an evaluation on behalf of the students and the issues raised are considered seriously by faculty and administration.

-4. The institution seems to perform well as the students appear to obtain good-quality education at an affordable price which also allows them in the professional careers.
+4. The institution seems to perform well as the students appear to obtain good-quality education at an affordable price, which also allows them in the professional careers.